jeisen0105/Cyclistic-Case-Study/README.md

 ## Introduction

-This project presents an analysis of the Cyclistic Bike-Share case study, part of the Google Data Analytics Professional Certificate capstone.
-The goal is to address key business questions using the six-step data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
+This project analyzes the Cyclistic Bike-Share case study, developed as part of the Google Data Analytics Professional Certificate capstone.
+The objective is to answer key business questions by applying the six-step data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.

 ## Background

-Cyclistic is a bike-share program based in Chicago, featuring 5,824 bicycles and 692 docking stations across the city.
-Unlike other bike-share companies, Cyclistic offers a range of bicycles, including those designed for people with disabilities—such as reclining bikes, hand tricycles, and cargo bikes—making the service more inclusive and accessible.
+Cyclistic is a bike-share program based in Chicago, offering 5,824 bicycles and 692 docking stations throughout the city.
+Unlike many competitors, Cyclistic provides a variety of bicycle types—including reclining bikes, hand tricycles, and cargo bikes—designed to accommodate riders with different needs, making the service more inclusive and accessible.

-Cyclistic also provides flexible pricing options: single-ride passes, full-day passes, and annual memberships, allowing it to appeal to a broad range of users, however, the company’s marketing director believes future success lies in increasing the number of annual memberships.
+The company offers flexible pricing plans, including single-ride passes, full-day passes, and annual memberships.
+While this approach appeals to a broad range of users, the company’s marketing director believes that long-term success depends on increasing the number of annual members.

 ## Scenario

-In this hypothetical scenario, I am a junior data analyst on Cyclistic’s marketing analytics team.
-I will present my findings and recommendations to key stakeholders, including the Marketing Director, Lily Moreno, and the Cyclistic executive team.
+For the purposes of this case study, I assume the role of a junior data analyst on Cyclistic’s marketing analytics team.
+The objective is to analyze rider behavior and present findings and recommendations to key stakeholders, including Marketing Director Lily Moreno and the Cyclistic executive team.

 ## Step 1: Ask

-The business task at hand is to understand the ways annual members and casual riders use Cyclistic bikes differently.
-By understanding how each type of rider uses Cyclistic we will be able to determine patterns of usage over time which can then be used to design targeted marketing strategies to convert as many casual riders as possible into annual members.
+The business task is to analyze how annual members and casual riders use Cyclistic bikes differently.
+By identifying usage patterns over time, the marketing team can develop targeted strategies aimed at converting more casual riders into annual members.

 ## Step 2: Prepare

 ### Does the Data ROCCC?

-When approaching the prepare section it's critical to ensure data is reliable, original, comprehensive, current and cited.
-The data being used comes from Cyclistic's divvy trip data pertaining to both 2019 Q1 and 2020 Q1 and has been made available by Motivate International Inc. under their [Data License Agreement](https://divvybikes.com/data-license-agreement).
-Because R was used for analysis, only Q1 data was used due to size and format limitations with RStudios free plan.

-The data is public and can be used to investigate how different customer types are using Cyclistic bikes.
-In order to comply with data privacy issues the data excludes riders personally identifiable information including names or financial details.

-In order to determine whether or not the data source is reliable, original, comprehensive, current and cited I will follow the ROCCC framework.
-I know the data is reliable and original because it contains accurate, complete and unbiased information on Cyclistic's historical bike trips which come from a primary source.
-The data also contains all information needed to understand the different ways annual and casual riders use Cyclistic bikes making it quite comprehensive.
-Additionally because the data sources are provided publicly by Cyclistic it can be referenced easily.
-Although the data is from 5-6 years ago making it not current, it remains relevant for analyzing user behavior.
+To ensure the quality of this analysis, the data must be Reliable, Original, Comprehensive, Current, and Cited (ROCCC).
+The dataset used in this project consists of historical trip data from Divvy, Chicago’s bike-share system, covering Q1 of 2019 and Q1 of 2020.
+The data was made publicly available by Motivate International Inc. under their Data License Agreement.

+Due to storage and processing limitations in the free version of RStudio, only Q1 data from each year was used.
+The data is public and anonymized to protect riders' privacy.
+It excludes any personally identifiable information such as names, phone numbers, or payment details.

+Applying the ROCCC framework:
+- Reliable & Original: The data comes directly from a primary source (Divvy) and reflects actual trip history.
+- Comprehensive: It includes all necessary fields to analyze usage patterns between member types.
+- Current: Although the data is from 2019 and 2020, it remains useful for identifying general behavioral trends.
+- Cited: The data source is publicly documented and licensed appropriately.

 ### Preparing RStudio

-The necessary packages tidyverse and conflicted were installed and the conflict_prefer command was used to ensure consistency.
+The analysis was conducted in R using the RStudio environment.
+To begin, the necessary packages were installed and loaded.
+The tidyverse package provides essential tools for data manipulation and visualization, while the conflicted package helps resolve function name conflicts across packages.

+The conflict_prefer() function was used to ensure consistent use of filter() and lag() from the dplyr package.

 ```r
 # Install necessary packages